Ingredion: History

+In 2022, Ingredion acquired a stake in InnovoPro, an Israeli developer of protein concentrate extracted from chickpeas.

+In June 2026, it was announced that the company had agreed to acquire Tate & Lyle for $3.6 billion.
+The deal remains subject to approval by shareholders and regulators.

 Management

 James Zallie has served as president and CEO since 2018 and as a member of the Board of Directors since 2017.
 He joined the company in 2010 when it acquired National Starch, where he was President in CEO.
 Previously with Ingredion, he was the executive vice president of global specialties and president of the Americas region.
 Zallie replaced Ilene S. Gordon who retired after being President and CEO from 2009 and 2017.
 The company employs approximately 12,000 people in North America, South America, Europe, the Middle East, Africa, and Asia-Pacific and operates 44 manufacturing facilities in 14 countries.

 Products

 Ingredion’s products include sweeteners, starches, nutrition ingredients, and biomaterial solutions.
 Sweetener products include glucose syrup, high maltose syrups, high fructose corn syrup, caramel color, dextrose, polyols, maltodextrins, and glucose and syrup solids.
 Since its acquisition of PureCircle, Ingredion also produces plant-based stevia sweeteners and flavors for the food and beverage industry.
 The company’s pea protein isolate is used with protein-fortified products for sports nutrition, bakery, snacks, alternative dairy and alternative meats.